-Those in Franklin County can go green with the GreenSpot Community Backyards Rebate program.
+Residents in Franklin County can GO GREEN with the GreenSpot Community Backyards Rebate program.
 You can get a $50 rebate on the purchase of a rain barrel, compost bin, or native trees and plants to help keep your environment more green and healthy.

 If you really want to green up your house, a rain barrel and compost bin are both easy to set up and maintain.
 We’ve had ours for several years and they require very little attention.
 The water collected and the soil created are excellent for your landscaping and gardening needs.